China Timeline

 1978: Fluor begins operations in China

-Fluor was awarded its first capital investment project in China in 1978.
+Fluor was awarded the Jiangxi Dexing Copper Mining Project, our first capital investment project in China.

 1980s